TrueSightDAO/.github/profile/README.md

 ![Our Meta Game](https://github.com/TrueSightDAO/.github/blob/main/assets/justice_card.png)

 ## Who are we
-- We are a DAO guided by our core values of Autonomy, Trustlessness and Diversity.
+- We are a DAO guided by our core values of Mindfulness, Compassion and Equanimity.
 - We believe in the inherent divinity within each individual and recognize that upholding truth is crucial for championing social and environmental justice, which are fundamental pillars for safeguarding this divinity.